 To make a claim under this Warranty, contact the Swift Group Dealer which supplied your motorhome.
-Alternatively, details of your nearest authorised Swift Group Service Centre can be obtained by contacting the Swift Group Customer Service Department on 01482 875740, or enquiring on the website www. swiftgroup.co.uk
+Alternatively, details of your nearest authorised Swift Group Service Centre are included on the website www.swiftgroup.co.uk

 Change of Ownership

 You can transfer the remainder of any three year 'Supersure warranty' and the three year 'Body shell' warranty, details of how to do this can be found at the rear of this handbook.